How Much of a Distracted Driver Are You, Really?

 If a Distracted Driver Leaves You Injured, Consult with an Experienced Central Texas Personal Injury Attorney Today

-If you have been injured by a distracted driver, Brett Pritchard at The Law Office of Brett H. Pritchard in Central Texas is committed to aggressively advocating for the compensation to which you are entitled.
-For more information, please contact or call us at (254) 220-4225 today.
+If you have been injured by a distracted driver, Brett Pritchard at the Law Office of Brett H. Pritchard in Central Texas is committed to aggressively advocating for the compensation to which you are entitled.
+For more information, please contact us online or call us at (254) 781-4222 today.

 Categories: